By Diane Spicer

 If you purchase your backpacking food through the links on this website, you pay nothing extra while Hiking For Her receives a small percentage of your total cost.

-Because you've got a lot going on for your first few backpacking trips, what with navigating to your campsite and then setting it up, we're going for extreme simplicity and nutrition for your breakfast options.
+Because you've got a lot going on for your first few backpacking trips, what with navigating to your campsite only to tear it down and pack up in the morning, we're going for extreme simplicity and nutrition for your breakfast options.

-And because you'll be back on the trail shortly after eating, you want food that won't sit like a rock inside your stomach and make you yearn for your sleeping bag.
+And because you'll be back on the trail shortly after eating, you want food that won't sit like a rock inside your stomach and make you yearn for a long nap in your sleeping bag (now safely stowed away).

 So try these fast, easy breakfast options for backpackers.